WHAT IS GROUP PSYCHOTHERAPY?

 WHO CAN BENEFIT FROM GROUP PSYCHOTHERAPY?

-Group psychotherapy is suitable for a large variety of problems and difficulties, from people who would like to develop their interpersonal skills to those with emotional problems such as anxiety or depression, as well as those with stressful life circumstances such as illness, loss, trauma, retirement and aging.
+My groups are mixed gender, age ethnicity and sexuality.
+Group psychotherapy is suitable for a large variety of problems and difficulties, from people who would like to develop their interpersonal skills to those with social concerns, emotional problems such as anxiety or depression, as well as those with stressful life circumstances such as illness, loss, trauma, retirement, and aging.

 Group psychotherapy is especially effective for people with interpersonal difficulties and problems in relationships including issues like intimacy, trust, and self-esteem.
 The group interactions help the participants to identify, get feedback, and change the patterns that are problematic.
 The great advantage of group psychotherapy is that these issues can be addressed in the “here and now” – in a situation much closer to the real world than is found in individual therapy.
 In fact, some people find it is very useful to graduate from individual therapy into group therapy to further refine the gains they have made.

 WHAT IS EXPECTED OF THE PARTICIPANTS?

 The participant in the group is expected to be present for each meeting and come on time.
 Information brought up by group members and their names are kept confidential by all the group members.
 Group members are asked to commit for a specified length of time, often this is between 4 to 6 months, to determine if the group feels appropriate and helpful.
 Members are not required to talk or to reveal intimate issues but the more you participate openly, sharing your feelings and your thoughts, the more you can gain from the experience.